jmagaram/rescript-seq/README.md

 # ReScript Extras

 General-purpose modules for [ReScript](https://rescript-lang.org) projects.
 Includes extensions to `Option`, `Result`, and `Array`.
-Provides a lazy-promise `Task` and `TaskResult`, `NonEmptyArray`, comparison utilities in `Cmp`, and a very simple test runner `Test`.
-Includes `Union` functors to create, discriminate, and pattern match on untagged unions of any kind using any programmable criteria.
-The `Literal` module makes it easy to create type-safe types for single values that can be used in unions and elsewhere.To install:
+Also a lazy-promise `Task` and `TaskResult`, `NonEmptyArray`, comparison utilities in `Cmp`, and a very simple test runner `Test`.
+Use `Union` and `Literal` functors to create and pattern match on tagged and untagged discriminated unions (choice types) of any kind, which can be helpful for interop with JavaScript libraries.
+To install:

 1. `npm install @jmagaram/rescript-extras`
 2. Add `@jmagaram/rescript-extras` to `bs-dependencies` in your `bsconfig.json`